Our Major One-Time Expenses

 Replace Engine in our 2005 Ford F450 Pick-up - $17,189

-Note: According to a repair facility and the truck's computer, our truck RPMs got too high in lower gear while coming down a mountain (although there were supposed to be safety features to help prevent that).
+Note: In the summer of 2012, while descending out of the Bighorn Mountains in Wyoming, we lost our truck engine.
+According to a repair facility and the truck's computer, our truck RPMs got too high in lower gear while coming down the mountain (although there were supposed to be safety features to help prevent that).
 Valves and pistons were damaged resulting in the need to replace the engine.
 The truck only had 64,000 miles on it but was out of warranty on time.
 Ford Motor Company would do nothing to help with the situation.
 We weighed options and rather than replacing the truck, we decided to replace the engine.
 Total cost (including a bill to tow our fifth wheel to an event we needed to attend), came to $17,189.

 Total "Unexpected One-Time Expenses": $36,670

 2006 Taxes & Accounting Fees - $2,600